osmbe/road-completion/README.md

 - `convert.json` is the tag conversion (from your data to OSM tag(s)) (see [documentation](https://github.com/osmbe/road-completion/blob/master/script/README.md#convert-source-field-to-openstreetmap-tag) and [example](https://github.com/osmbe/road-completion/blob/master/data/belgium/flanders/convert.json))

 You can find more documentation about the scripts here : <https://github.com/osmbe/road-completion/blob/master/script/README.md>

+## Scope

+This set-up is ideal if there are relatively few missing roads.
+If there are whole swats of network missing in OSM, you might consider a tool like [Cygnus](https://www.openstreetmap.org/user/mvexel/diary/36746) instead.

+The current matching is based on a simple buffer - so both OSM and the ref dataset need to be af high geometric quality to result in a reasonable amount of tasks.
+However, you are invited to create more advanced comparison processes.
+Next on our roadmap is adding attribute comparisons, for example to compare street names.